Adding a Record to a DNS Zone

 A list of records appear.
 Records that have the same name, type, and TTL are displayed as a single RRset in the Zone Records list.

-8. In the Add Record panel, enter record information:
+7. In the Add record panel, enter record information:

 3. Enter a TTL (time to live) for the record.

-9. In the In RDATA/Answers section, select the RDATA entry mode and then enter the record information:
+8. In the RDATA/Answers section, select the RDATA entry mode and then enter the record information:

 • Select Basic to enter one record at a time.
 Click +Another record to add more records.

-• Select Advanced to add many records at the same time.
+• Click the switch to select Advanced and add many records at the same time.
 Each record must be on its own line.

 • Important